 Goodwill was founded in 1902 in Boston by Rev. Edgar J. Helms, a Methodist minister and early social innovator.
 Helms collected used household goods and clothing in wealthier areas of the city, then trained and hired those who were poor to mend and repair the used goods.
 The goods were then resold or were given to the people who repaired them.
 The system worked, and the Goodwill philosophy of “a hand up, not a hand out” was born.

-Dr. Helms’ vision set an early course for what today has become a $4 billion nonprofit organization.
+Dr. Helms’ vision set an early course for what today has become more than a $5 billion nonprofit organization.
 Helms described Goodwill Industries as an “industrial program as well as a social service enterprise…a provider of employment, training and rehabilitation for people of limited employability, and a source of temporary assistance for individuals whose resources were depleted.”

 Opens in a new window.
 Please allow popups from Goodwill.org to view the content.
 Includes audio content, turn on speakers.